Deon Jackson (American football): Indianapolis Colts

 Jackson signed with the Indianapolis Colts as an undrafted free agent on May 6, 2021.
 He was waived on August 31, 2021, and re-signed to the practice squad the next day.
 He was promoted to the active roster on November 1.

-In week 6 of the 2022 season, Jackson drew his first career start against the Jacksonville Jaguars after starting RB Jonathan Taylor and backup RB Nyheim Hines were both ruled out because of injuries.
+In week 6 of the 2022 season, Jackson drew his first career start against the Jacksonville Jaguars after starting running back Jonathan Taylor and backup running back Nyheim Hines were both ruled out because of injuries.
+He had 121 scrimmage yards and a rushing touchdown in his first start.
+He started in two games and appeared in 16 as a rookie.
+He finished with 68 carries for 236 rushing yards and one rushing touchdown to go along with 30 receptions for 209 receiving yards and one receiving touchdown.